-If your vision is affected by nearsightedness (myopia), farsightedness (hyperopia), astigmatism, or presbyopia, you can trust our physicians to help you choose the right solution to achieve your vision goals.
-Our physicians perform more than 1,200 vision correction procedures every year, using the most advanced techniques and technology available today.
+If your vision is affected by nearsightedness (myopia), farsightedness (hyperopia), or astigmatism, you can trust our physicians to help you choose the right solution to achieve your vision goals.
+Our physicians perform thousands of vision correction procedures annually, using the most advanced techniques and technology available today.
 Our goal is to provide you with the facts and resources you need to make the decision that is best for your situation.

 Laser Vision Correction (Refractive Surgery) is a term given to surgical procedures designed to correct certain vision problems such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 These procedures use an excimer laser beam to help reshape the cornea.
 An excimer laser produces "cool" light beams, which are ideal for refractive surgery.
 These procedures are done on an outpatient basis.
 The two most common procedures performed with the excimer laser are photorefractive keratectomy (PRK) and laser in-situ keratomileusis (LASIK).